Guide on Ice Diving – What you need to know!

 Ice diving refers to the act of diving under a thick layer of ice.
 In general, a “dive site” is an area that allows divers to head underwater to take a look at what lies beneath.
 Of course, in the summer months, the dive site is left fully exposed and doesn’t have a barrier to entry.
 However, once the cold wintry months start to approach, a layer of ice starts to develop on the surface as water begins to freeze.
 It’s at this point when ice diving becomes a possibility based on where the broken layers are available.

-Please note, ice diving is not the same as cold water diving and shouldn't be confused for it.
-Cold water diving refers to diving done when the temperature is low and the water is jittery cold but doesn't have a top layer of ice.
-Ice diving requires the top layer of ice to be present.
+Please note, ice diving is not the same as cold water diving and shouldn’t be confused about it.
+Coldwater diving refers to diving done when the temperature is low and the water is jittery cold but doesn’t have a top layer of ice.
+Ice diving requires the top layer of ice to be present – Why do Scuba Divers Dive Backwards into the Water?

 In general, ice starts to develop once the temperature drops well below zero and the water temperatures cool down to around 40 degrees F or so.
 In most cases, this is the bare minimum and the water temperature starts to fall well below this number in places such as Antarctica.